blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 between the two players.
 The winner can redeem the complessive amount of the bet.
 If the oracle does not choose the winner by the deadline, then both players can withdraw their individual bets.

-This is the contract's implementation in [Aiken](https://aiken-lang.org/), the functional programming language for writing validators in Cardano.
+This is the contract implementation in [Aiken](https://aiken-lang.org/), a functional programming language for writing validators in Cardano.

 <!-- -->